Daniel-KM/Omeka-S-module-Mirador/README.md

 It’s an alternative to the [Universal Viewer] or the lighter [Diva Viewer].

-For an example, see [Corpus du Louvre].
+For an example, see [Corpus du Louvre] or [Gaffurius codices].

 Installation
 ------------

+Before installation, note that an IIIF server is required, unless all your media are stored outside.

 ### Access to IIIF images